tbielawa/bitmath/docsite/source/appendices/mixed_math.rst

    operation would be addition, **+**.

 LHS
-   Left-hand side.
+   *Left-hand side*.
 In discussion this specifically refers to the operand on the left-hand side of the operator.

 RHS
-   Right-hand side.
+   *Right-hand side*.
 In discussion this specifically refers to the operand on the right-hand side of the operator.

-Cardinality, Cardinal
-   Formally, *a measure of the number of elements of a set*.

-   With respect to bitmath and mixed-math, the cardinality of an instance is equivalent to the :ref:`value <instances_attributes>` of the instance.

 Two bitmath operands